 Indeed, I currently am the President of the French Chapter of the Cornell Hotel Society (CHS), the President of the Alumni Association of the Hospitality Management Program (IMHI) of the ESSEC Business School and in that capacity, I have recently been elected Member of the Board of Directors of the ESSEC Alumni Association.

 We are in a very individualistic society, where the collective is less important than the self.
-I believe that the group and the community can be great support along your career and specifically in difficult times.
+I believe that the group and the community can be a great support in your career and specifically in difficult times.
 We are only stronger together and for that, we need to constantly be bridge builders.
 Being a bridge builder means helping create strong relationships, building trust between people, and offering continuous support to others.

 Throughout my almost 30 years in business, I was lucky enough to meet amazing professionals.
 I find it very fulfilling to bring them together and provide various networking opportunities.
-Specifically, the younger generation of recent graduates and current students’ need our support, experience, and help to build their network.
+Specifically, the younger generation of recent graduates and current students need our support, experience, and help to build their network.

 On the other hand, I constantly learn from them about their aspirations, fears, and goals, and being a mentor to young graduates is very gratifying.

 What can you tell us about your ongoing projects?
 What is in the pipeline for you?

 We have a very interesting and eclectic pipeline, across North America, Europe, and the Middle East.
 The team is working on various hotel renovations and hotel rebranding, corporate workplaces, restaurants, etc. We see a pattern of fast-track renovation projects with tight budgets along with new luxury properties, a design firm must be flexible and excel in various competencies nowadays.